implicit89/screen-prompt/README.md

         ```

     * **Security Note:** This method of storing API keys is suitable for local development and this MVP.
 For a production application, consider more secure key management solutions.
 The `.env` file should be included in your `.gitignore` file to prevent accidental commits of sensitive keys.

+    * **Settings Page:** You can also configure your API settings directly from the application's settings page.

 ## Running the Application